europanite/touchpad_switcher/SECURITY.md

 ## Supported Versions

-The following table shows which versions of `standard_python_environment` are currently being supported with security updates.
+The following table shows which versions of `touchpad_switcher` are currently being supported with security updates.

 | Version | Supported          |
 |---------|--------------------|